MEDSL/2018-elections-official/README.md

 This is the MEDSL repository for official returns for the 2018 Midterm Elections.

-The `senate_overall_2018` data, containing constituency level U.S. Senate election returns, is official and complete (except in a few cases where updates will be made at a later time).
+The `senate_overall_2018` and `district_overall_2018` datasets, containing constituency level U.S. Senate and U.S. House election returns, respectively, are official and complete (except in a few cases where updates will be made at a later time).

 # Coverage